Pkrysinski/javascript-quiz-app/README.md

 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock
 >Got this part working correctly - basically when we invoke the checkAnswer function, if the answer is correct, we increnent the totalCorrectAnswers variable by 1.
-If it's incorrectl, we assign the timerCount variable to subtract 3 seconds from itself.
+If it's incorrect, we assign the timerCount variable to subtract 3 seconds from itself.
 - - - - -

 WHEN all questions are answered or the timer reaches 0